 It was definitely the right way to walk in Romania with Silviu who was good fun, serious, reliable and totally professional.
 The hotels were good.
 The transport was good.

 Romania is a beautiful country.
 Our guide Silvius was excellent.
 He is extremely knowledgeable, personable and considerate.
 He went out of his way to ensure we all had an amazing holiday.
 Hotels were well chosen and the food delicious.
 We were blessed with very good weather on all but one day so had ample opportunity to soak up the amazing views.

 Great Walking in some wonderful and surprising countryside.
 Walks are tough but everyone managed OK.
 Hotels were all very comfortable.
 Guide was friendly, helpful, relaxed and knowledgeable.

-Our guide, Sylviu, couldn’t have been more knowledgable, entertaining or considerate.
+Our guide, Sylviu, couldn’t have been more knowledgeable, entertaining or considerate.
 The Carpathian Mountains are just stunning and local folk very friendly.
 We even had an impromptu lunch with locals who called us in as we passed by and entertained us.

-We are a bit older and for the most difficult walk Sylviu gave us an easier route and made sure we were safe.
+We are a bit older and for the most difficult walk, Sylviu gave us an easier route and made sure we were safe.
 We can’t thank him enough.

 But it wasn’t just about walking - Peres Castle was stunningly opulent, Bran (Dracula’s) Castle fascinating, built in a uniquely powerful position and Radnor Fortress again gave us a different perspective on Transylvania’s history.
 We learnt a lot about Transylvania during our time there